Grand Trunk Railway Literary and Scientific Society

-The Grand Trunk Railway Literary and Scientific Institute was a mechanics' institute and library formed by officers and employees of The Grand Trunk Railway (GTR) in 1857 at Point St. Charles, Montreal, Quebec.
-The Institute was incorporated in 1871, and active until 1923 when GTR was purchased by Canadian National Railways.
-The Grand Trunk Railway Literary and Scientific Institute is listed as a component of the Canadian National Railway.
+The Grand Trunk Railway Literary and Scientific Institute was a mechanics' institute and library established by officers and employees of the Grand Trunk Railway (GTR) in 1857 in the Point St. Charles neighbourhood of Montreal in the Province of Canada.
+Incorporated in 1871, the institute remained active until 1923, when GTR was purchased by Canadian National Railways.
+The institute is listed as a component of the Canadian National Railway.

-Similar to other Mechanics' Institutes of the time, the purpose of the Institute was to supply its members with instruction in science, literature and the arts, to provide a reading room and library, and to provide specimens and drawings.
-While some Mechanics' Institutes operated more like cultural centres for their communities, the Grand Trunk Railway Literary and Scientific Institute was more about educating its workers.
+The institute, like other mechanics' institutes of its time, aimed to provide its members with education in science, literature, and the arts.
+It also offered a reading room, library, and various specimens and drawings.
+While some mechanics' institutes functioned as cultural centres for their communities, the Grand Trunk Railway Literary and Scientific Institute focused more on educating its workers.

-The Institute at Point St. Charles, Montreal contained over 6500 volumes.
-Membership here also allowed access to all the privileges of the building, including "hot and cold baths, the use of the lecture hall at noon for lunch, the lectures and entertainments."
-The lecture hall was a large room with tables and benches, but it also had a heating chamber to keep the men's lunches hot, and at one end of the hall was a stage with stock scenery for dramatic productions.
+At its location in Point St. Charles, the institute housed over 6,500 volumes.
+Membership provided access to various amenities, including hot and cold baths, the use of the lecture hall for lunch at noon, and various lectures and entertainments.
+The lecture hall, a large room equipped with tables and benches, also featured a heating chamber to keep men's lunches hot.
+Additionally, the hall had a stage with stock scenery for dramatic productions.

 Membership

-Any employee could become a member of the Institute to make use of the library and reading room, providing the potential member had two recommendations from existing members and paid the monthly membership dues.
+Any employee could become a member of the institute to make use of the library and reading room, providing the potential member had two recommendations from existing members and paid the monthly membership dues.

-Life Members
+Life members

-Life Membership was given to anyone who donated $25, rendered valuable service to the Institute, retained membership for at least 25 years, or was a person eminent in arts or sciences.
+Life membership was given to anyone who donated $25, rendered valuable service to the institute, retained membership for at least 25 years, or was a person eminent in arts or sciences.